MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

    Then, re-register the Azure Stack HCI cluster.

-### Upgrade Arc agent on cluster servers
+## Upgrade Arc agent on cluster servers

 > Applies to: Azure Stack HCI, version 21H2

 To automatically update the Arc agent when a new version is available, make sure the servers for the cluster check for updates in Microsoft Update.
 See the steps under [Microsoft Update configuration](/azure/azure-arc/servers/manage-agent#windows-agent) to make sure Microsoft Update is correctly configured.

-1. Start the Server Configuration Tool (Sconfig.exe): in an elevated command prompt, type `sconfig` and then press ENTER.

-2. Select the option to **Install Updates** (option 6):
+1. In the Server Configuration Tool (Sconfig.exe), select the option to **Install Updates** (option 6):

    :::image type="content" source="media/register/sconfig-install.png" alt-text="Options to install update":::

-3. Select the option for **All quality updates** (option 1).
+2. Select the option for **All quality updates** (option 1).

-4. You can choose to specifically update the Arc agent, or install all of the updates available:
+3. You can choose to specifically update the Arc agent, or install all of the updates available:

    :::image type="content" source="media/register/sconfig-updates.png" alt-text="Sconfig options":::

-5. Run `azcmagent version` from PowerShell on each node to verify the Arc agent version.
+4. Run `azcmagent version` from PowerShell on each node to verify the Arc agent version.

 ## Troubleshooting